 After a brief stop for lunch, we arrive this afternoon at the fascinating archaeological site of Pompeii, situated on the lower slopes of the still active volcano Vesuvius.
 On August 23, 79 AD, the eruption of Vesuvius buried the city of 20,000 inhabitants and entombed their culture for nearly 2000 years.
 Here, like nowhere else in the world, it's possible to see how the people of ancient times lived their daily lives.
 We will have our own private guide while exploring Pompeii, and if time permits we can wander the huge town on our own as we try to imagine what life was like 20 centuries ago.

-This evening your guides will have a pre-dinner wine tasting party to introduce you to some of the excellent but little-known local vintages.
-Tonight you’re in for a treat for dinner as your guide will lead you to one of their favorite local "off-the-beaten-path" trattorias for your first meal in Southern Italy!
+The late afternoon finds us in the typical mountain town of Agerola, on the Amalfi Coast, checking in to our beautiful small family inn.
+Staying here will position us perfectly for an early start on our hike tomorrow, getting a jump on all the other hikers as we traverse the famed Pathway of the Gods.
+We'll have a group dinner this evening to introduce you to the unique cuisine of Southern Italy.
 Be prepared for a totally different taste experience from Tuscany, as southern Italy has always been considered a separate country, both politically and gastronomically.
 Sorrentine cuisine is famous for fresh Mediterranean seafood prepared as only the Italians can.
-Seafood, buffalo mozzarella, red peppers, olives and lemons all figure prominently in regional dishes which are best washed down with the silky white Falanghina wine.
+Seafood, buffalo mozzarella, red peppers, olives and lemons all figure prominently in regional dishes which are best washed down with the silky white Fiano wine.
 The rich volcanic soil of the region produces fruits and vegetables of incomparable flavor.
 The best hazelnuts, almonds, and walnuts are grown here and find their way into many local pasta dishes and desserts.
 The extravagant pastries, gelatos, and ices of Sicily are also much in evidence.
 The crowning achievement of local culinary talent, however, is pizza, which was perfected here, along with the use of the tomato that was refined to an art by the local chefs.
-Not to be outdone, the local vintners produce Taurasi, one of the best red wines in Italy, and Lacrima Christi, (Tears of Christ), one of the most famous red and white wines in Campania.
+Not to be outdone, the local vintners produce Aglianico and Taurasi, two of the best red wines in Italy, and Lacrima Christi, (Tears of Christ), one of the most famous red and white wines in Campania.

 Day 5: Pathway of the Gods

-Our coach will return us to Sorrento later in the day, and this evening is free to explore the town to discover a new ristorante.
-Later the bustling and vibrant nightlife of Sorrento's streets and squares invites you to find a cozy wineshop and laugh about the day's adventures with your friends over a bottle of the local vino.
-Finish your day with a late night gelato and a romantic stroll through the squares and cobblestone streets of town.
+Later today our coach will take us to our home for the next three nights, the vibrant seaside town of Sorrento, situated on the cliffs overlooking the Bay of Naples.
+Across the bay the lights of Naples illuminate the horizon while the enormous looming bulk of Vesuvius dominates the skyline.
+This evening your tour leader will take you on a short orientation walk through Sorrento's city center, then turn you loose to explore the town on your own.
+Later in the evening the bustling and vibrant nightlife of Sorrento's streets and squares invites you to find a cozy wineshop and laugh about the day's adventures with your friends over a bottle of the local vino.
+Try to finish your day with a late night gelato and a romantic stroll through the squares and cobblestone streets of town.

 Day 6: Go Get Lost Day